Giulio Cesare Angeli

+Biography

-Born in Perugia.
-He trained with Annibale Carracci and/or Ludovico Carracci Among his works are at the Oratorio di Sant Agostino in Perugia.
+Born in Perugia, he trained with Annibale Carracci and/or Ludovico Carracci.
+Among his works are at the Oratorio di Sant Agostino in Perugia.
 He is also listed by Lupattelli as painting a Guardian Angel leading boy with St Michael Archangel slaying Lucifer for the Ospedale Maggiore; a Virgin and child with Saints Ivone, Margaret, Martha, Francis, and Dominic for the church of Santa Lucia di Colle Landone; a Virgin and child with Saints Ivone, Martha, Dominic, and Francis for San Lorenzo; and a San Carlo Borromeo for the church of the Carmelitani Scalzi.
 There was a work also in Sassoferrato.

 He helped train Stefano Amadei, Cesare Franchi, and Cesare Pollini (Il Francia).